List of East Bengal FC coaches: 2020–present: Indian Super League era

 In 2020, East Bengal club jumped from the I-League to the Indian Super League, and appointed Liverpool legend Robbie Fowler as the head coach of the club.
 Fowler took charge of the team in the 2020–21 season and finished ninth in the Indian Super League campaign.
 The club and Robbie Fowler mutually terminated the contract in 2021, and former Real Madrid Castilla coach Manolo Díaz was appointed in charge for the 2021–22 season.
 However, Diaz lasted just eight matches failing to win even one game and the club mutually terminated his contract on 28 December 2021 and assistant coach and former player Renedy Singh was appointed as the interim head coach of the team.
 On 1 January 2022, East Bengal announced that former Spanish head coach Mario Rivera Campesino, who was in-charge of the team in the 2019–20 season, has been re-appointed as the head coach of the team for the remaining of the season, thus becoming the third foreign national to be appointed as the head coach of East Bengal twice after Philippe de Ridder and Trevor James Morgan.

-On 27 July 2022, East Bengal club and Emami Group, the new investor group of the club, announced the appointment of former India national football team manager Stephen Constantine as the new head coach of the club for the 2022–23 season.
+On 27 July 2022, East Bengal Club and Emami Group, the new investor group of the club, announced the appointment of former India national football team manager Stephen Constantine as the new head coach of the club for the 2022–23 season.
+However, after finishing ninth in the Indian Super League, the club management decided not to renew the contract and parted ways with Stephen after the season ended.
+Meanwhile, Indian pro license holder Bino George was appointed as the head coach of the East Bengal reserves and he took charge of the East Benal team in the Calcutta Football League.
+On 25 April 2023, East Bengal announced the appointment of former Indian Super League winning coach Carles Cuadrat as the new head coach for the season.
+In 2024, Carles Cuadrat led East Bengal to become the champions of the 2024 Indian Super Cup defeating Odisha in the final to break a twelve-year wait for a national cup trophy.
+However, after another ninth-place finish in the 2023–24 season in the Indian Super League and consecutive five defeats early in the 2024–25 season, Carles Cuadrat resigned as the head coach on 30 September 2024, with Bino George taking over as the interim head coach of the team.
+On 8 October 2024, East Bengal appointed Spanish head-coach Óscar Bruzón as the head coach of the team until the end of the season.